-A gestational diabetes diagnosis can come as a shock.
-You may experience a lot of emotions, including anger, sadness, denial or fear.
-If these emotions become too difficult to deal with, it’s important to talk to your doctor or seek professional help.
+A diabetes diagnosis can come as a shock or at least as an unwelcome surprise.
+You may experience many emotions, and it’s normal to experience feelings such as anger, sadness, grief, denial, loss or fear.
+If these emotions become too difficult to deal with, it’s important to seek professional assistance.

-Try to set realistic expectations and practical strategies for dealing with your thoughts, feelings and emotions.
-Keep perspective on what you can realistically manage at the moment, accept that you can’t control everything and look for support from family, friends or others who can relate to your situation.
+Try to set realistic expectations and practical strategies for dealing with the thoughts, feelings and emotions associated with diabetes.
+Try, too, to keep some perspective about your goals and what you can realistically manage at the moment, and remember to appreciate what you do achieve.
+Accept that you can’t control everything and look for support from family, friends or others who can relate.

-Speak to your healthcare team if you need support to manage the emotional impact of your gestational diabetes.
-Often we’re reluctant to reach out, but help from a professional can provide you with the support and strategies you need to maintain a healthy pregnancy.
+Speak to your healthcare team if you need support to manage the emotional impact of living with diabetes.
+Often we’re reluctant to reach out, but help from a professional can provide the support and strategies to move forward and live well with diabetes.

-Here are some ways to help keep your emotional wellbeing and mental health on track:
+Here are some other ways to help keep your mental health on track:

 - Make healthy lifestyle choices, including a balanced diet and regular exercise